 Power planners are constantly weighing the trade offs of different financial strategies.
 They might even create their own spreadsheets and use multiple retirement and financial tools online.

-Power planning eagles want knowledge and control over all else.
+Power planners want knowledge and control over all else.
 They create infinite contingency plans and can be pretty sure that there is no way they will ever run out of money.

 Pros: Being on top of your money is great.
 Long term financial security can give you peace of mind and a great feeling of confidence.
 However, weekly or monthly checks ins are probably adequate.
-Some data needs only a quarterly or annual analysis.
+And, some data needs only a quarterly or annual analysis.

 Cons: Sometimes it is better to set your financial plan and then forget about it.
 Reacting to financial information too often can cause bad long term decision making.
 Furthermore, some power planners can be like a bride or groom who obsesses over all the party planning details and aren’t prepared to really enjoy the party in a meaningful way.

 Emotional shoppers are people who derive a lot of positive emotion from shopping.
 A new car, dressy shirt or even just a grande latte can give them an outsized emotional boost.

 If you are on budget, extravagances are okay.
 But, emotional shoppers are also dangerous investors because they tend to overreact to market fluctuations.